ANL-CEEESA/UnitCommitment.jl/docs/src/guides/problem.md

 level, which must remain between minimum and maximum time-varying amounts.
 Production cost curves for profiled generators are linear, making them again much simpler than thermal units.

+If investment costs are provided, the model decides not only how to operate the profiled generators, but also what new units to invest in.
+Profiled generators have their output bounds set to zero when not invested.
+Once a profiled generator is invested in, it remains permanently available, and its output is constrained by the time-varying minimum and maximum power profiles.
+Investment costs are incurred at the time of the investment and scaled by an investment cost weight.

 ### Constants